 DevOps speeds up delivery time.

 DevOps’ approach works well for startups who want to constantly optimize their software solution.
-It makes it possible to shorten delivery time and ensure a more sustainable development workflow.
+It makes it possible to shorten delivery time and ensure a more sustainable app development for startups.

 Once the software is live, DevOps backs up more effective resources management while saving maintenance expenses.